eugene-eeo/graphlite/README.rst

 only the thread that commits gets to run.
 Thread safety is emphasised if you look at the test suite.

-The library is currently under construction and API changes are unevitable until it's released on PyPI.
-Currently I'm working on stabilising the API so we can hit 1.0 as soon as possible.

 ----------
 Installing
 ----------